Inception-framework/debugger/README.md

 # <a name="Further"></a>Going further

-## Creating, compiling and running a software application
+## Create, compile and run a software application

 TODO

-## Accessing SAB4Z from a software application
+## Access SAB4Z from a software application

 TODO

-## Adding a Linux driver for SAB4Z
+## Add a Linux driver for SAB4Z

 TODO

-## Booting Linux across SAB4Z
+## Boot Linux across SAB4Z

 TODO